Single Crochet Border ( For Blankets With Treble Rows)

 Single Crochet Border – Easy Step By Step Photo & Video Tutorial

-Today I’m going to show you how to crochet a simple single crochet edging for blankets that are made with treble stitches or have treble stitches at the end of the rows, such as the long wave stitch pattern or the rolling waves pattern.
+Today I’m going to show you how to crochet simple single crochet edging for blankets that are made with treble stitches or have treble stitches at the end of the rows, such as the long-wave stitch pattern or the rolling waves pattern.

-If you are looking for a sc border for blankets that are made with double crochet rows, check my other tutorial HERE.
+If you are looking for a sc border for blankets that are made with double crochet rows, check the tutorial of Single Crochet Blanket Edging here.

 Why Choose a Single Crochet Edging?